Sample Answer

 Please respond to the following:

-- Review table 12.1, “Core Ethical Principles for Psychologists” in Chapter 12 of the text.
+- Review table 12.1, “Core Ethical Principles for Psychologists,” in Chapter 12 of the text.
 Select one (“being faithful”) of the listed principles and provide a hypothetical example of a case in which that principle would come into play.
-Analyze the manner in which a psychologist would act to defend the principle in that case.
+Analyze how a psychologist would act to defend the code in that case.
 Provide a rationale for your response.

-- Identify two (2) situations in which a forensic psychologist’s various roles could conflict with each other, and discuss a means to determine which role should be primarily adhered to in each situation.
+- Identify two (2) situations in which a forensic psychologist’s various roles could conflict, and discuss a means to determine which part should be primarily adhered to in each case.
 Provide a rationale for your response.